shadeofpurple79/flickers-smarticles/README.md

 with the project providing an easy and straightforward way for the users to achieve their goals.

 ## Code Validation

-Use the space to discuss code validation for any of your own code files (where applicable).
-You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

-**IMPORTANT**: You must provide a screenshot for each file you validate.

-**PRO TIP**: Always validate the live site pages, not your local code.
-There could be subtle/hidden differences.

 ### Python